 In-Text

-Outstream video advertisements in text revolutionize the method by which advertisers present videos by embedding them directly in written texts.
+Outstream video ads in text revolutionize the method by which advertisers present videos by embedding them directly in written texts.
 The ads blend seamlessly into the text and are often placed in between paragraphs or on natural breaks.

 While readers are engaged with the content and engage with the text, the video advertisement comes out of the page, enriching the read by adding multimedia.
 In integrating video seamlessly into the textual narrative, outstream advertisements offer a symbiotic and captivating experience, enthralling readers as they read the textual information.